 Heard of flushing out your colon to improve your health?

 Ads for colon cleansing claim that it prevents allergies, arthritis and asthma.
 Some claim the practice will help you lose weight and boost your energy.
-And some even claim it reduces your colon cancer risk.
+And some even claim it reduces your colorectal cancer risk.

 But our experts say there’s no scientific proof to support any of those claims.
 We talked to John R. Stroehlein, M.D., and Robert Bresalier, M.D., professors in Gastroenterology, Hepatology and Nutrition at MD Anderson.
 Here's what they had to say.

-Your colon keeps you healthy
+Your colon already keeps you healthy

 Your colon is a long, muscular tube.
 It’s a key part of your digestive system.
 It removes water, salt and nutrients from the food you eat.
 The remaining solid waste forms stool.

 Your colon then moves the stool along its walls to be expelled.
 This process rids the body of food waste and toxins.
-It also helps your colon maintain a healthy bacterial composition, known as your microflora.
+It also helps your colon maintain a healthy bacterial composition, known as your microbiome.

-What’s behind colon cleansing
+What's behind colon cleanses?

 You may see colon cleansing as a solution to an unhealthy lifestyle.
-Or, believe a good flush of your system can help remove waste stuck to your colon walls.
+Or believe a good flush of your system can help remove waste stuck to your colon walls.

 Products to clean your colon include: